csiyer/yn_transcript/README.md

     1. Every python PDF reader is imperfect, and misses words/lines/characters that are important in parsing the text.
 ESPECIALLY TRUE for the estimated "true page numbers" read from the top right corner of the PDFs by the word search script--these are often wrong.
     2. Language is hard to classify!
 Consider the question "Do you remember him telling you anything else?"
 This is technically a yes/no question, but is really asking for more.
 Alternatively, "Was he happy or sad that day?" is effectively a yes/no question, but isn't technically.
 This program and the model used here will not be perfect on questions like these.

+Current questions for Sam:
+- Do you want to include interruptions from making an objection?

 Author: Chris Iyer, updated 7/30/24